0x486F626F/compression/README.md

 * the corresponding encoding for this word group (see below):

 ## Global Dictionary Encoding
+*if uses previous letter, this starts with “10” and this letter in its encoded form
 * number of revealed characters
 * list of \<position difference, char\> representing revealed characters (position difference is the difference between the index of the current revealed char and the previous one)